Days Gone: Gameplay

-As players explore the world, they must collect valuable resources and components for crafting weapons and supplies.
-In addition to the main quests, the game has a number of side objectives, which include clearing Freaker nests, rescuing hostages, clearing enemy camps, capturing bounty targets, and restoring power to National Emergency Response Organization (NERO) checkpoints.
-Inside NERO checkpoints, players can use NERO injectors to boost Deacon's health; stamina, used when Deacon is sprinting or dodging; and focus, which allows Deacon to temporarily slow down time while aiming his ranged weapons.
-Fast travel consumes fuel and causes time to pass.
-Before players can fast travel, they must destroy all Freaker nests between the two fast travel points.
-As players complete missions and objectives, they gain skill points (XP).
-With sufficient XP, players can level up and unlock new abilities, allowing them to increase the efficiency of Deacon's melee weapons and ranged weapons, and to enhance his survival skills.

 Players can complete objectives in multiple ways, such as by using stealth tactics to distract enemies or silently kill them from behind using a combat knife.
 Noise suppressors can be attached to various firearms to prevent attracting nearby enemies.
 Deacon can use "survival vision", which, once activated, highlights items of interest and the locations of nearby enemies.
 Players can use Deacon's binoculars to locate enemies.
 Alternatively, players have access to a wide variety of firearms such as pistols, shotguns, sniper rifles, submachine guns and crossbows.
 Different weapons have different statistics and higher-tier weapons are generally more powerful.
 Purchased weapons can be stored in a gun locker, though weapons that are picked up in the field cannot be put into storage.
 Players can use explosives such as proximity mines and grenades, and may craft molotov cocktails to defeat enemies.
 Melee weapons can be used but they will break if not repaired regularly.

+Players can freely explore the game's open world on foot or using a motorcycle.
+The bike consumes fuel and becomes disabled if excessively damaged.
+Players must regularly refuel the bike at gas stations and camps, and repair it using collected scraps.
+Deacon must establish trust with settlement camps and earn "camp credits" by completing missions and selling food.
+As the level of trust increases, players can purchase new weapons, supplies and motorcycle parts that can be used to enhance its speed, durability and maneuverability.
+Valuable resources and components can also be collected for crafting weapons and supplies.
+The game has a number of side objectives, which include clearing Freaker nests, rescuing hostages, clearing enemy camps, capturing bounty targets, and restoring power to National Emergency Response Organization (NERO) checkpoints.
+Inside NERO checkpoints, players can use NERO injectors to boost Deacon's health; stamina, used for sprinting or dodging; and focus, which allows Deacon to temporarily slow down time while aiming his ranged weapons.
+Fast travel consumes fuel and causes time to pass.
+Before players can fast travel, they must destroy all Freaker nests between the two fast travel points.
+As players complete missions and objectives, they gain skill points (XP).
+With sufficient XP, players can level up and unlock new abilities, allowing them to increase the efficiency of Deacon's melee weapons and ranged weapons, and enhance his survival skills.